 But not only that, he was still in school– whereas, me, I was already done and had two degrees to show for it!

 I felt like my future husband was in a totally different lane that I was.
 And because of that, I didn’t see him as Mr. Perfect.

 Now, before I even began to think about my husband as a potential anybody, I first had to get my love-life in order!
 And I did that by understanding where “true love” comes from.
 It comes first, from God, then from myself, and lastly, in the relationships I already had.

-If you’d like to understand more about where you stand when it comes to trusting God in your love-life and relationships and check out my latest resource, “The Love Trust Test”!
-It’s a FREE digital downloadable test that’s delivered straight to your inbox!
+If you’d like to understand more about where you stand when it comes to trusting God in your love life and relationships and check out my latest resource, “The Love Trust Test”!

 Once I found peace in my love-life and decided to trust God with it, I was able to then focus on praying for a future husband.

 And so naturally, I created a list of what I wanted my husband to possess…

 Able to be a leader of the home

 And I think many of us do this… We set out to find this perfect man who just has all of our needs and wants ready to deliver as soon as we meet them.
 It would love at first sight.
 And we would praise God all the days of our life for answering our prayers.